sethwheway/Steam-Comment-Bot/README.md

 # Steam-Comment-Bot
-***

 A Python 3.6+ script to post the contents of a text file onto one or multiple Steam profiles

-Running the source will require Python to be installed and for you to install the dependencies listed in requirements.txt.

 ## Usage
 Edit the `config.toml` file to configure the bot.
 Descriptions of what each configurable are in the file.